Collocations for verdict - noun

 The verdict was upheld at appeal.

-VERDICT + VERB
+verdict + VERB

-be in sb''s favour
+be in sb's favour/favor

 We believe that the verdict against him was unfair.